fbarresi/batteries/batteries.Apache.NMS/README.md

 ## Usage

+**Attention**: This package references the **NMS api only**.
+In order to connect to a message bus you will need to include the necessary package and eventually related config files to your project (like [ActiveMQ](https://www.nuget.org/packages/Apache.NMS.ActiveMQ) or [AMQP](https://www.nuget.org/packages/Apache.NMS.AMQP) and so on ...)

 ### With Message Bus Manager
 The message bus manager can be used for managing multiple instances of message bus  on different locations.